lastcron/ckbtc-boilerplate/README.md

-## NodeJS Express API REST Boiler Plate

-License: unlicensed
+## ckBTC-PaymentConnector
+PUBLIC ENDPOINTS
+/ - Checks API Status
+/login - In case a dynamic user validation is integrated /refresh - In case a dynamic user validation is integrated /recover - In case a dynamic user validation is integrated /register - - In case a dynamic user validation is integrated

+PROTECTED ENDPOINTS
+/ - Query AUTH Status
+/user-balance - Query Balance for a user /payment-request - Query Payment information for a user from the database.
+Gets user address and creates a transaction with a pending state
+/payment-status - Query the Status of a Transaction on the blockchain and saves it to database /payment-received - Query the Status of a Transaction on the database

+TESTING JWT TOKEN
+eyJSb2xlIjoiQWRtaW4iLCJJc3N1ZXIiOiJja0JUQyIsIlVzZXJuYW1lIjoiY2tCVENBcGkiLCJleHAiOjE5MTY5NzM2NjMsImlhdCI6MTY5NjA0ODg2M30

-##### Important Notes
+##### VERY Important Notes.
+READ BEFORE IMPLEMENTING

-This Restufl API has been built with production grade quality aimed to distributed infrastucutures in mind.
+This Restufl API has been built with production grade quality aimed to distributed infrastructuress in mind.
 Below is a detailed summary of the Best Practices taken in place:

+* FOR QUICK TESTING OPEN POSTMAN AND MAKE A GET REQUEST TO  127.0.0.1:3000

 * This API will be behind a reverse proxy server like Nginx which will take care of:
     + Reverse Proxying
     + Load Balancing
     + SSL Certificates for secure https communication
 * This API will be deployed using a docker container therefore  process manager PM2 is not implemented
-* Login Session storage in REDIS is implemented but is optional , you can also persist on MongoDB but the connector is not installed
+* Login Session storage in REDIS is implemented but is optional , you can also persist on MongoDB but the connector is not installed.
+Redis Disabling is done in line 32 of index.ts
 * Cookie Parser library has been implemented in order make session persistance work
 * Rate Limiting has been implemented
 * Dockerfile is ready and only exports the dist folder